Tip #1

 Online may be convenient but not easier.

-Online courses often provide students great flexibility and freedom when completing course requirements.
-However, the academic quality of a class is equal to a campus-based class.
+Online courses often provide students with great flexibility and freedom when completing course requirements.
+However, the academic quality and learning outcomes of online courses are equal to campus-based courses.
+Students often have to adjust to the flexibility, which is the reason we strongly encourage you to take the online assessment noted in Tip #1.

 Be ready to start class on time.